-Personality that’s interesting.
+The personality is interesting.
 Actually.
 Do you.
-Did you find when after you had your stroke that there were any not personality differences, but any enhancements or any interesting additions to your personality maybe.
+Did you find after you had your stroke that there were any not personality differences, but any enhancements or any interesting additions to your personality?

 And it was, yeah, really nasty stuff.
 You know, I would scream at my wife.
 Because I was so fatigued.
 I would scream at her for parking in the wrong parking spot, according to me and it was needed to take the parking spot that was two cars over so I could be you know, five feet closer to the door.
 And that used to just send me off the deep end.